If You Want to Sing Out, Sing Out

-"If You Want To Sing Out, Sing Out" is a popular song by Cat Stevens.
-It first appeared in the 1971 film Harold and Maude.

-Stevens wrote all the songs in Harold and Maude in 1970–1971, during the time he was writing and recording his Tea for the Tillerman album.
-However, "If You Want to Sing Out, Sing Out" and two other songs from that period were not released as singles nor placed on any album at that time.
-No official soundtrack was released from the film at that time.
-The song was finally released later on Stevens' 1984 album, Footsteps in the Dark: Greatest Hits, Vol. 2 along with his other previously unreleased songs.
-In addition, it appeared on the UK edition of his 2003 album The Very Best of Cat Stevens.
+"If You Want To Sing Out, Sing Out" is a song by Cat Stevens for the 1971 film Harold and Maude.
+It was finally released in 1984 as a promo single for Stevens's compilation Footsteps in the Dark: Greatest Hits, Vol. 2.
+In addition, it has appeared on the UK edition of his 2003 album The Very Best of Cat Stevens.